PoisotLab/ms_network_prediction/manuscript.md

 ## How do we validate a predictive model?

 ## How do we propagate uncertainty through a predictive model?

+In order to predict networks across space, we need to combine multiple models together.
-Bayesian paradigm produces a posterior distribution as an output for each model.
-For each model in a chain, sample the inputs from the posterior of the input models.
+The Bayesian paradigm provides a convenient solution to this---if we have a chain of models where each model feeds into the next, we can sample from the posterior of the input models.
-Ensemble modeling
+A different approach is _ensemble modeling_ which combines the predictions made be several models, where each model is predicting the same thing.

-Monte-Carlo and other stochastic / simulation approaches Peters and Herrick (2004)?, Parysow et al. (2000), Benke et al. (2018)
+Peters and Herrick (2004)?, Parysow et al. (2000), Benke et al. (2018)

 ## How do we determine what interaction networks are feasible?